Absolute monarchy: France

-Louis XIV of France (1638–1715) is said to have proclaimed L'état, c'est moi!.
+Louis XIV (1638–1715) is said to have proclaimed L'état, c'est moi!.
 Although often criticized for his extravagances, such as the Palace of Versailles, he reigned over France for a long period.

 The king of France concentrated legislative, executive, and judicial powers in his person.
-As the supreme judicial authority he could condemn people to death without the right of appeal.
-It was his duty both to punish offenses and to stop them from being committed.
+He was the supreme judicial authority.
+He could condemn people to death without the right of appeal.
+It was both his duty to punish offenses and stop them from being committed.
 From his judicial authority followed his power both to make laws and to annul them.